US plans to send $1bn in new military aid to Israel: Reports

 Biden has urged Israeli Prime Minister Benjamin Netanyahu not to invade Rafah without safeguards for civilians, seven months into a war that has devastated Gaza.

-His support for Israel in its war against Hamas has emerged as a political liability for the president, particularly among young Democrats, as he runs for re-election this year.
+His support for Israel in the war has emerged as a political liability for the president, particularly among young Democrats, as he runs for re-election this year.

+Gershon Baskin, the Middle East Director at the International Communities Organisation, said the US government’s apparent “u-turn” was “probably explainable by the election clock ticking faster for Biden”.

+“He was criticised very strongly from friends of Israel, both in the fundamentalist Christian groups and in the Israel support lobbies in Washington, and a significant amount of criticism from the Republican Part probably caused him to rethink his decision to withhold the shipments of bombs to Israel,” he told Al Jazeera.

 The Israeli military said in a statement on Tuesday that, in the past day, it hit more than 100 targets in the Gaza Strip and continued to carry out military operations in the eastern part of Rafah city and the area near the Rafah port.